 For the convenience of users, this superannuation trust deed is written in plain English.
 It contains only those clauses that are appropriate for the particular form of self-managed superannuation fund that you have chosen.
-It is therefore suitable for a self managed superannuation trust whose trustees are the members of the fund.
+It is therefore suitable for a self managed superannuation trust whose trustee is a corporation of which the members of the fund are the only directors.
 It is not suitable for any other form of fund.

-If you decide to change the form of the fund from a fund whose trustees are the members of the fund to a fund whose trustee is a corporation of which the members of the fund are the only directors, you will have to use the Cleardocs system to create a replacement deed that incorporates the necessary clauses for the new form of fund.
+If you decide to change the form of the fund from a fund whose trustee is a corporation of which the members of the fund are the only directors to a fund whose trustees are the members of the fund, you will have to use the Cleardocs system to create a replacement deed that incorporates the necessary clauses for the new form of fund.